 After running my own business, Egressive, for 14 years, and then working a couple years for Catalyst IT, the great NZ open source company who acquired Egressive, I realised my role was becoming increasingly "high level" - more based on judgement and experience, and less focused on technical solutions.
 It's been fun, and I value the skills I have developed over that time, but now I'm ready to dive back into the technology deep end.
 I have learned a lot about running businesses and doing what's needed to make them thrive, but I also love to get my hands dirty with code and the nitty gritty.

 In addition to my full time role with the OER Foundation, these days I do consulting under the banner of my limited liability company, Lane Ventures, for select clients who need me to exercise my interests and capabilities and are compatible with my open principles.
 If you think I might be able to help you, please feel free to get in touch!

-You can peruse my Terms and Conditions of trade, or learn more about the open source technologies and approaches behind this site.
+You can peruse my Terms and Conditions of trade, and my Terms of Reference.
+You can also learn more about the open source technologies and approaches behind this site.